mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 I got dressed in 5 seconds to go for padel (I went out wearing my pyjama top).
 Then I joined two classmates at the beach where I helped in shooting videos for their projects.
 When we finished I went to Elisava for a quick meeting (couldn't have been long since it would interrupt my no-thinking process).
 At that moment I realised I hadn't thought of charging my phone, so my documentation capabilities were also limited.
 While unceasingly applying this challenge during my day, I also came up with 3 mini-challenges within the main one:
 • 10-minute weekly groceries
 • 20-minute nonstop writing
-• no recipe baking (I do not know how to cook / bake / make food)
+• no recipe fast baking (zero cooking / baking knowledge)

 At the end of the day I was physically and mentally exhausted.
 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;